What is superannuation?

 - The applicant is unlikely to ever be able to engage in their usual occupation, or any occupation for which they are qualified by reason of their education, training and experience.

-The circumstances that resulted in your injury or medical condition are not relevant insofar as there is no requirement to prove fault or negligence against another party.
+The circumstances that resulted in your injury or medical condition are not relevant, to the extent that there is no requirement to prove fault or negligence against another party.

 How does the claims process work?